luooofan/efficientdet-pytorch/README.md

   - augmentation visualization, result visualization
   - every-category metrics and confusion matrix (need to clone my another repo:[CocoEvalPlus](https://github.com/Luoofan/CocoEvalPlus))

 There is no denying that the original repo is a great implementation of EfficientDet using PyTorch.
-I'm not sure whether my modification is suitable for all situations due to the complexity of the repo, which just works well in my own case.
+I'm not sure whether my modification is suitable for all situations due to the complexity of the repo.
+It works well in my own case by now.

-Example command for training, validating and testing:
+Example commands for training, validating and testing:

 ```shell
 # train